Sam Andrew: Music career

 Andrew was born in Taft, California.
 As the son of a military father, Andrew moved a great deal as a child.
 He developed a skill for music at a very early age.
 By the time he was seventeen living in Okinawa, he already had his own band, called the "Cool Notes", and his own weekly TV show, an Okinawan version of American Bandstand.
 His early influences were Chuck Berry, Bo Diddley and Little Richard.
 He also listened to a great deal of Delta blues.

 Shortly after he graduated from high school, his father was transferred to Hamilton Air Force Base in northern California.
 Andrew started attending classes at the University of San Francisco, and became involved with the San Francisco folk music scene of the early 1960s.
 After he returned from a two-year stay in Europe, over a year in Paris and almost a year in Germany, Andrew met Peter Albin at 1090 Page Street.

 As Big Brother and the Holding Company began to gel, Andrew brought many songs to the band.
 He was a prolific songwriter all of his life, penning his first tune at the age of six.
 Of his early compositions, "Call on Me" and "Combination of the Two" have been two of Big Brother's most enduring classic tracks.
-Until his illness in early 2015 Andrew continued in his original role as the musical director of the band.
+Until Andrew’s health declined in December 2014, he continued in his original role as the musical director of the band.

-Janis Joplin was recruited by band manager Chet Helms to join Big Brother as lead singer on June 4, 1966.
-They soon landed a record contract, issuing their first album on Mainstream and their second – a top seller – on Columbia Records.
+Janis Joplin was recruited by band manager Chet Helms to join Big Brother in 1966.
+When Helms’ friend Travis Rivers traveled from San Francisco to Austin, Texas to make Joplin an offer, she eagerly told him they should start driving to San Francisco.
+Rivers insisted that first she must tell her parents face-to-face about her intention, and she did.

+When the four Big Brother musicians were interviewed for a documentary decades later, they said it was immediately after they heard her sing for the first time, which was on June 4, that they decided to go along with her.
+In August, they landed a record contract, but the label known as Mainstream Records delayed their recording sessions and the release of their first album for many months, and upon its release in 1967 it sold poorly.
+The band’s second album was released by Columbia Records in August 1968 and reached number one on the Billboard album chart.
+It remained in the top ten for a long time after newspapers and magazines reported that Joplin was leaving the band to perform solo with a back-up band.